-WHEREAS RHPA regulation will further reduce, confuse and confound the proper accountability of employers for high quality EMS,
+WHEREAS RHPA regulation will further reduce, confuse, and confound the proper accountability of employers for high quality EMS.

-THEREFORE BE IT RESOLVED that CUPE Ontario support a campaign to stop any move to regulate paramedics further under the Regulated Health Professions Act, and;
+THEREFORE BE IT RESOLVED that CUPE Ontario support a campaign to stop any move to further regulate paramedics under the Regulated Health Professions Act, and;

-BE IT FINALLY RESOLVED that we approach all CUPE paramedics requesting that they indicate in writing to HPRAC their opposition to college regulation.
+BE IT FINALLY RESOLVED that we approach every CUPE paramedic requesting that they indicate in writing to HPRAC their opposition to college regulation.